mr4jay/MirafraDemo/src/types/README.md

 -   Improving code readability and maintainability.
 -   Leveraging TypeScript's static typing benefits for early error detection and better developer experience (e.g., autocompletion).

+For Data Analytics Engineers, well-defined types are particularly important for:
+-   **Data Integrity**: Ensuring data flowing through preprocessing pipelines and into algorithms adheres to expected formats.
+-   **Algorithm Inputs/Outputs**: Clearly defining the expected structure of data passed to and returned by Python algorithms when interfacing with the TypeScript-based frontend or backend services.
+-   **API Contracts**: When interacting with backend APIs (e.g., for fetching data or triggering algorithm runs), types help define the expected request and response payloads.

 ## Key Type Definitions (`index.ts`)

 *   **`NavItem`**: